Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-06-08-on-inequality.md

 >
 > \- Declaration of Independance, July 4th 1776

 It's all right there.
 If you want to call yourself a patriot, but cannot acknowledge the strength and the power of this movement, you don't know the meaning of the foundation for which this country stands.
-And while that foundation is currently tarnished with the grafitti of racists and white supremacy, I hope that as a community, we can rise against it and preserve that very ideals for which our country was founded while being more inclusive and compassionate to all.
+And while that foundation is currently tarnished with the grafitti of racists and white supremacy, I hope that as a community, a country, we can rise against this injustice and preserve those very ideals for which our country was founded.
+This time, we need to truly be inclusive.

 ## In the End